na-na-hi/renget/archive/incarnation-shop.md

 >Pantheon Compass: 300
 Points towards the nearest member of your pantheon who also possesses a Pantheon Compass

+>Asclepius’s Gift: 400

+Revives the holder upon death, provided that at least 70% of the body is intact.
+If this item is used, your killer will not gain subjugation rewards.
+Once this item is consumed, 24 hours must pass before another is.

+>Divine Weapon ticket (medium): 500

+Grants an uncommon relic of a type of your choosing.
+10% chance of providing a rare weapon instead.

 >Trapper: 500
 Cancels the usage of a <Lizard’s Tail>.
 Disappears upon use.